cghane/experimenting-with-synteins/report/technical_report.md

 **Sampling completeness**: With 13 variable positions and 17 allowed amino acids, the sequence space is 17^13 ≈ 10^16 — vastly undersampled at 1,000 candidates.
 Deep learning models (ProteinMPNN, ESM-IF) would enable better-informed traversal of this space.

-**Mock mode**: The pipeline's mock structure prediction generates synthetic metrics that are physically motivated but not actual predictions.
+**Mock mode**: The pipeline's mock structure prediction generates synthetic metrics that are physically motivated (but not actual predictions).
 In production, all candidates should be evaluated with real ESMFold or AF2-Multimer.

 ### 7.3 Future directions

-1. **RFdiffusion integration**: Generate de novo backbones tailored to IL-6 Site II topology, then apply ProteinMPNN for sequence design — this would replace the fixed Affibody scaffold constraint.
+1. **RFdiffusion integration**: Generate de novo backbones tailored to IL-6 Site II topology, then apply ProteinMPNN for sequence design.
+This would replace the fixed Affibody scaffold constraint.

 2. **Rosetta-based scoring**: Replace the contact-counting BSA proxy with Rosetta InterfaceAnalyzer for accurate ΔΔG binding estimates.